gharam37/cute-movie-app/README.md

 - I would also write a much prettier readme

 I also did an overkill things by assuming that the repeated rows belong to the same movie and created a staff table for the actor search thing - I did an overkill things by assuming that the repeated rows belong to the same movie and created a staff table for the actor search thing

+SHOUT OUT TO MY BROTHERS GEMINI AND CHATGPT